recommenders-team/recommenders/tests/README.md

 Example of adding a new test:

-1. In the environment that you are running your code, first see if there is a group whose total runtime is less than the threshold
+1. In the environment that you are running your code, first see if there is a group whose total runtime is less than the threshold.
 ```python
 "group_spark_001": [  # Total group time: 271.13s
     "tests/smoke/recommenders/dataset/test_movielens.py::test_load_spark_df",  # 4.33s